Last updated 29 June 2022

 - 12-year-old Cole Lam has played the song in public, including at Kings Cross St Pancras train station and Westfield Stratford City shopping centre.
 While not perfect performances, they’re still admirable efforts by such a young lad in such prominent public spaces.

 - Alexey Rom has played the song on a 100 year old fairground organ to great effect.

-- There’s an unusual bossa nova version by Renata Gebara, and a medieval style instrumental by Sir Hingle McCringleberry.
+- There’s an unusual bossa nova version by Renata Gebara, a jazz version by Alban Darce & Le Gros Cube, and a medieval style instrumental by Sir Hingle McCringleberry.
 They’re interesting takes that kind of work in their own strange way.

-- Harry Sacksioni plays the song really nicely on the acoustic guitar.
+- Harry Sacksioni, Ironmonger100 & Martin Rauhofer play the song really nicely on acoustic guitar.

-- There are cleverly arranged a cappella versions by Sonny Vande Putte (wearing some cool Queen related t-shirts), Retrocity, The Oxford Alternotives and Dutch group Rock4.
+- There are cleverly arranged a cappella versions by The Oxford Alternotives, Retrocity & Sonny Vande Putte (wearing some cool Queen related t-shirts).
 And on similar lines there’s a fun version by Fredde Gredde, with 7 versions of himself performing, initially just singing but then introducing instruments one by one throughout the song.

 - The song has featured on Strictly Come Dancing a couple of times, with Susan Calman & Kevin Clifton doing the Foxtrot, and Fern Britton and Artem Chigvintsev dancing the American Smooth.
 Other choreographed dances to the original track include those posted by Hatman Productions, WLU Competitive Dance Team and Lee Anne Stewart Dance School.